The Red Star: Volume 3: Prison of Souls

 Published by Archangel Studios/CG Entertainment Group, this series picks up exactly where the Image comic leaves off, with the crew of the Konstantinov fighting off the crew of the R.S.S.
 Taktarov which has followed them through the gate into the "Storm of Souls".
 By the end of issue five, Maya has gained the ability to see the souls within the storm and the Konstantinov begins to follow them to the invasion of Archangel: the Prison of Souls.

 Volume 4: The Sword of Lies

-The Red Star: Sword of Lies is the continuation of the comic series that brings readers back to the events left from the previous Red Star trade paperback, Prison of Souls.
-It also takes readers back into the time of the Great Revolution, revealing the downfall of the summoner Imbohl.
+The Red Star: Sword of Lies is the continuation of the comic series and continues the story from the previous trade paperback, Prison of Souls.

+The story also details the background to the fall of the summoner Imbohl during the Great Revolution.
 Once a leader of the Revolution, Imbohl's embrace of evil is the origin of The Red Star saga.
 This run is currently on issue #3, which premiered at Comicon International San Diego 2008.

-This series is colored by the Weta Workshop Design Team, known previously for their film work on The Lord of the Rings trilogy, King Kong, and The Chronicles of Narnia.
+This series is colored by the Wētā Workshop Design Team, known previously for their film work on The Lord of the Rings trilogy, King Kong, and The Chronicles of Narnia.